vishaltelangre/wassup/docs/setup/building-docker-image.md

+# Building Docker image

-Follow the steps to build and run your own Docker container of wassup.
+## This document presents the steps to build a Docker image from wassup's source code.

 The ready-to-serve Docker image will be online later.

 1. First, obtain your SSL certificate.